GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

     0.75*(average_nonuniform_sampling_effort_IS))
 ```

-Finally we can generate random scenarios.
+Now we generate the random scenarios.

 ```r